CFox2019/Portfolio/README.md

 Within the About Me section of my portfolio, I have included a brief description about myself and my strengths, as well as a link to my linkedin and github repositories.

-I have also included a contact form and a 'Portfolio' page that will display my future projects.
+I have also included a contact form and a 'Portfolio' page that will display my projects.

 ## Links: